0xYao/goblog/README.md

 # TODO

-- Add UserService, reimplement the ArticleService so they interact with each other together (see how it is implemented in the WildWorkout project)
+- Reimplement the ArticleService so it interacts with the UserService (see how it is implemented in the WildWorkout project)
+- Implement the reposeitory using MongoDB
-- Deploy the services and write terraform code for it
+- Deploy the services and the db and write terraform code for it
 - Stage the client and the server
+  - Environment variables management
 - Create a PWA (NextJS)

 # Upcoming Features